sethuli20241379-maker/Smart-Campus-API/README.md

 the system.
 These details can be used by attackers to better understand the internal structure of the system and identify and exploit potential vulnerabilities.

+The risks include the following:
+1) Stack traces usually expose class names, package structures and method calls.
+This reveals how the application is organised and which components handle which specific functionality, making it easier to target attacks.
+2)